View the infographic based on U.S. rabies surveillance in 2019

 Rabies remains a major concern worldwide, killing tens of thousands of people every year.
-In the United States, one to two people die annually, and there were more than 4,900 reported cases of animal rabies in the U.S. in 2018.
+In the United States, one to two people die annually, and there were nearly 4,700 reported cases of animal rabies in the U.S. in 2019.

 What can YOU do?
 Vaccinate your animals and keep them away from wildlife that can spread the disease.
 Rabies is 100% preventable.
 According to Dr. Charles Rupprecht, former chief of the rabies program at the U.S. Centers for Disease Control and Prevention, "Your local veterinarian plays a key role in controlling rabies."

 World Rabies Day, started in 2007, aims to raise awareness about the public health impact of human and animal rabies.
 Events to promote rabies awareness are held across the world every September 28.
 Visit the World Rabies Day website for information and for help in planning a World Rabies Day event.